Jadael/TMT/readme.md

 [![YouTube Demo](https://img.youtube.com/vi/vhQHPlpJW-Q/0.jpg)](https://www.youtube.com/watch?v=vhQHPlpJW-Q)

+## Controls and Hotkeys
+The Spellbook module offers a variety of hotkeys and controls for managing its interface and functionality effectively.
+Here is a comprehensive list of controls and hotkeys available for the Spellbook module:

+### Text Field Behavior:
+- Click the text to enter "editing mode".
+You'll see the text cursor when focused.
+The prior sequence will continue playing "in the background", unchanged, as you edit, until you "commit" a new one.
+- Edit your sequence, making sure to follow the syntax rules.
+- Click away to leave editing mode, or press `Ctrl`+`Enter`, to "commit" the text.
+- Spellbook will trim and/or pad cells so that columns align vertically, and send the updated text to its internal buffer to be parsed.
+- The parser evaluates each cell and tries to convert it into an appropriate output voltage.
+Errors default to 0 volts.
+- It tries to stay on the same "current step" if it can, but will modulo the current step into the new sequence length.

+### Special Keyboard Shortcuts:
+- `Ctrl`+`Enter`: Force parses the current text into steps and applies any changes immediately.
+- `Ctrl`+`[` or `Ctrl`+`]`: Decreases or increases the text size, respectively.

+### Additional Notes:
+- **Resizing:** You can resize the module by dragging the right edge of the panel.
+- **Autoscroll:** When not in editing mode, the text field autoscrolls to keep the current step centered.
+- **Scrolling**: When in editing mode, you can scroll up and down using the mouse wheel, or in any direction by moving the text cursor until it touches the edge of the viewport.

 ---

 # Stats (PREVIEW)
 ![Stats](screenshots/stats.png)

-Stats is a statistical function module for VCV Rack.
+Stats is a statistical function module.
 It computes and outputs various statistical metrics from the signals of a polyphonic input cable.
 Stats is not yet in the VCV Rack Library version of this plugin; check [Releases](https://github.com/Jadael/TMT/releases) to [install the preview](https://vcvrack.com/manual/Installing#Installing-Rack-plugins).

 ## Inputs & Outputs

-- **Toggle Audio Rate**: By default, Stats runs at step rate (~10-60hz).
+- **Toggle Audio Rate**: By default, Stats recalculates every 10ms.
 Toggle this to run at audio rate, which is pretty CPU heavy.

 - **Polyphonic Input**: Receives the polyphonic signals to analyze.